aaliang/ArtistPairs/README.md

-ArtistPairs
+My solution is in the directory ArtistPairs(scales), although there is the vanilla "ArtistPairs" which performs significantly worse when the dataset gets too large.

-My solution is in the directory ArtistPairs(scales)
+The vanilla ArtistPairs uses brute force which probably isnt a great approach for data mining-esque problems like this

 Here is a walkthrough, I guess, of what's going on. the objective of this exercise is stated below the comments